Summary of Tina Modotti

 Like other artists and writers in Mexico, Modotti was influenced by Mexicanidad, which embraced native cultures and indigenous subjects as part of the larger renewal in Mexican art and culture in the 1920s.
 This interest is evident in Woman from Tehuantepec.
 One of Modotti's most iconic images, it became a potent symbol of Mexicanidad and an exercise in photographic modernism.
 As Sarah Lowe has noted, "the image function[s] like still life, precisely because Modotti chose not just any woman, but a well-known Mexican type - the Tehuana - to photograph.
 As pictured by Modotti, these women of Tehuantepec were an ideal subject, and provided her with an already-given meaning since Tehuantepec is a matriarchal society, there women have a significant voice in the running of the local economy and politics.
 Modotti uses the Tehuana to make a powerful political point: that women were capable of independent political action."

-Gelatin silver print - Philadelphia Museum of Art
+Gelatin silver print - The Philadelphia Museum of Art

 Hand of the Puppeteer, Mexico City